 A member whose first employment making him/her eligible for membership in one of Louisiana's state retirement systems occurred on or before June 30, 2010, is eligible for normal retirement if he/she has at least 30 years of creditable service regardless of age, 25 years of credible service and is at least age 55, 20 years of creditable service regardless of age with an actuarially-reduced benefit, or 10 years of creditable service and is at least age 60.
 A member whose first employment making him/her eligible for membership in one of Louisiana's state retirement systems occurred on or after July 1, 2010 and on or before June 30, 2015, is eligible for normal retirement if he/she has at least five year of creditable service and is at least age 60, or 20 years of creditable service regardless of age with an actuarially-reduced benefit.
-A member whose first employment making him/her eligible for membership in one of Louisiana's state retirement systems occurred on or after July 1, 2015, is eligible for normal retirement if he has at least five years of creditable service and is at least age 62, or 20 years of creditable service regardless of age with an actuarially-reduced benefit.
+A member whose first employment making him/her eligible for normal retirement if he/she has at least five years of creditable service and is at least age 60, or 20 years of creditable service regardless of age with an actuarially-reduced benefit.
+A member whose first employment making him/her eligible for normal retirement if he has at least five years of creditable service and is at least age 62, or 20 years of creditable service regardless of age with an actuarially-reduced benefit.
+A member whose first employment making him/her eligible for normal retirement if he has at least five years of creditable service and is at least age 62, or 20 years of creditable service regardless of age with an actuarially-reduced benefit.